-Our audit was conducted in August 2024 and included three popular MT services deployed across major cloud computing platforms namely, AWS, Azure and Google Cloud.
+Our audit included three popular MT services deployed across major cloud computing platforms namely, AWS, Azure and Google Cloud.
 Based on a survey from Public First 51% of businesses utilize cloud services, most of which are customers of AWS, Azure and Google Cloud 5.
-We also evaluated GPT-3.5 (gpt-3.5-turbo-1106)6, one of the most widely used consumer-facing large language models (LLMs) with translation functionality at the time of this research (August 2024).
-For the cloud-based MT services, we tested the performance of document translation; and for GPT, we performed sentence-level translation since document translation was unavailable at that time.
+We also evaluated GPT-3.5 (gpt-3.5-turbo-1106)6, one of the most popular consumer facing large language models (LLMs) with translation functionality.
+For the cloud-based MT services, we tested the performance of document translation; and for GPT, we did a sentence-level translation as document translation was not available.
 For document translation, we submitted text files to the services for translation.
-For sentence-by-sentence translation by GPT, we called the OpenAI API with Python scripts.
+For sentence-by-sentence translation, we were able to call the OpenAI API with Python scripts.
 All of these platforms require payment for the use of the translation services.
 For Google Cloud, we used the Cloud Translation API, for AWS, we used the Amazon Translate service and for Azure, we used the Translator in the Cognitive Services.
-We compared each service's translation outputs for different versions of synthetic dyslexic data and real dyslexia data with their output for original (unperturbed) data as the baseline.
+We compare each service's translation outputs for different versions of synthetic dyslexic data and real dyslexia data with their output for original (unperturbed) data as the baseline.